ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 | **403** | Not authorized to retrieve the Logistics Object                  | Error            |
 | **404** | Logistics Object not found                   | Error            |
 | **415** | Unsupported Content Type                   | Error            |

+## Security
+To engage with the "Get Logistics Object" endpoint, a client needs proper authentication and authorization to access the designated resource.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
+Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.

 ## Example B1